SUSE-Developer-Community/explore.suse.com/themes/experon-suse/readme.txt

 == Changelog ==

+= 1.3.13-SUSE
+- New: Tracking code for capsandbox pages.
+  Changed: check if 'login_option' shortcode is defined (see functions.php).

 = 1.3.12-SUSE
 - New: The theme requires suse-id-helper plugin now.
   Changed: sec_header_menu composition uses shortcode defined by suse-id-helper